paulazoo/behavior/analysis/Docs.md

 - var_ss.npy the Var[speed] of movement completion across days

 # Velocity
 Find the velocity path of movements.
-Velocity is calculated as the difference of consecutive points with a moving average filter of about 5 ms (29 samples).
+Velocity is calculated as the difference of consecutive points with a moving average filter of about 5 ms (~29 samples usually).

 __cutoff frequency of a moving average filter__: for a moving average filter, $H(w) = \frac{1}{N} | \frac{\sin(wN/2)}{\sin(w/2)} | =0.5= -3 \text{dB}$

 where $w = 2\pi \frac{f_\text{cutoff}}{f_\text{sample}}$ and $N=$ num samples per window

-This analysis requires 7.5ms before the actual movement to find the moving average.
+This analysis requires 7.5ms of trial data before the actual movement to find the moving average.
 We are assuming reaction time after tone is always more than 7.5 ms.

 ## This notebook analyzes 1 day session.